nganediwal/Data-Driven-Education-VIP/JITI_Flask_App/README.md

 # Installation Steps

 ## Decide on your environment, recommend to use a Linux VM

+Data Science and Machine Learning people [can look at this resource first.](../spring2021_model/README.md)
 * It's best if you run this in a VM because you'll install a lot of packages you normally wouldn't use
 * When you're done with the class, you can just delete the VM and not have to uninstall a lot of stuff
 * If you're using Windows or MacOS, it's up to you to know how to translate instructions to your env